kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 <a name="create-javascript-search"></a>
 ## Step 2: Dynamically Create the JS-powered Search Functionality

-We now need to create the Tipue search box with JavaScript off-DOM, then load it onto the page.
-Specifically, we need to create code on both of our web pages that looks like this:
+We now need to create the Tipue search box off-DOM with JavaScript, then load it onto the page.
+Specifically, we need to create a form on both pages that looks like this:
 {% prism markup %}
 <form action="search.html" role="search">
   <input type="text" name="q" id="tipue_search_input" placeholder="Search...">